GriffinLedingham/BallSim/README.md

 BallSim is a physics based bouncing ball simulator.

 Hit detection is present between the ball class and the surface class, and is implemented by calling ->collide().
-The collide function is only working between surfaces, and the specific myBall object, as an array was not necessary for this implementation.
+The collide function is working between surfaces, and any balls in the sceneBalls array.

 Multiple balls in the scene has been implemented, but only 1 ball is spawned in my deliverable.
 The number of balls can be modified by changing the num_balls variable, and adding new ball objects to the initialization "ball *sceneBalls[#]".
 Extra balls in the scene have full hit detection, as well as full randomized attributes when spawning new balls.
 Likewise, a surface array could be created, removing the specific surface collision calls, and replacing them with an iteration loop calling collide from each index of the surface array.